ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 Here we have determined that a thousand pounds error has been detected.

-When a thousand pounds error has been detected we apply the following correction to the principal value and all linked values (e.g. target variables) as defined by the mythological specification shown below:
+When a thousand pounds error has been detected we apply the following correction to the principle value and all linked values (e.g. target variables) as defined by the mythological specification shown below:

 $$ l_{adjusted\_value} = \frac{l_{principle_value}}